qrvey/partner-portal/docs/data-router/Metadata/create-simple-metadata.md

 }
 ```

->It is required for you to specify the data type for each column
+>You must specify the data type for each column.

 ## Properties
-We are defining the Elasticsearch index where data will be stored: `my_first_index`.
+This section defines the name of the Elasticsearch index where data will be stored: `my_first_index`.
 Also, we are indicating the date format we will use for date fields: `YYYY-MM-DDTHH:mm:ss`.

 ## Columns

-From the previous metadata we can expect to receive 4 columns with data: a sender, a destinatary, a subject and a carbon copy.
+In this metadata example we can expect to receive 4 columns with data: a sender, a destination, a subject and a carbon copy.

 ## Transformations